 - The quiz settings allow you to create different types of assessments.
 For a formative, low-stakes, assessment, a quiz can allow multiple attempts and give feedback on why answers were right or wrong.
 For summative assessments, you have the option for more restrictions on attempts and timing, as well as deferred feedback.

 - See our article “Quizzes for Self-Regulated Learning” for an example of how one Amherst faculty member used quizzes in her course.

-- When not to use a Quiz: If students are just uploading files, and/or you don’t actually need the auto-grading or time limit features, we suggest using the Moodle Assignment instead.
+- When not to use a Quiz: If students are uploading files and/or you don’t need the auto-grading features, we suggest using the Moodle Assignment instead.

 - Please see Moodle’s comprehensive guide to getting started with the Quiz.

 - The main concept is to first create the quiz “shell” in moodle, and then create your questions.

 - Quiz questions live in a common “Question Bank” for each course and can be reused in different quizzes.